National Council for Black Studies: Current efforts

 The California Bill ACR-71 Africana studies programs led to success with the efforts of former NCBS member and president Shirley Weber.

 Current NCBS board member and department chair of the Africana Studies program at California State University at Long Beach, Maulana Karenga is the founder of the Pan-African holiday Kwanzaa.

 NCBS also has a community grant available for members to apply for.
 The funding has helped new leaders and scholars bring African Studies to various communities.

-NCBS is currently housed at The University of Cincinnati in Cincinnati, Ohio, with its previous base in Atlanta, Georgia.
+NCBS is currently housed at the University of Delaware in Newark, DE.
+Its previous location was the University of Cincinnati, in Cincinnati, Ohio.